 When we do modeling as a group, it helps to build alignment across the team.
-It helps to identify connections that might not be obvious--for example, thinking about conference's relationship to the wider Drupal community and how that impacts.
+It helps to identify connections that might not be obvious--for example, thinking about conference's relationship to the wider Drupal community and how that impacts what we put on the website.